SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 # What tech is available and what have other SESYNC teams been using?

-* The asterisk indicates at least one SESYNC team is using this technology solution.
+Note: The asterisk(*) indicates at least one SESYNC team is using this technology solution.

 ### Video Calls
  - Zoom*